Poodlee/EEE4610_visual_navigation/README.md

 ## Overview

-This repository is for EEE4610 Electrical and Electronic Engineering Capstone Design @ dept. of Electrical and Electronic Engineering, Yonsei University
+This repository is for EEE4610 Electrical and Electronic Engineering Capstone Design @ dept. of Electrical and Electronic Engineering, Yonsei University.

 * Author: **Team Overcoming**